OlivierLD/raspberry-coffee/JupyterNotebooks/deep.learning.crash.course/TRANSCRIPT.md

 Usually, 80% of those known data are used to train the network (training dataset), a the remaining 20% are used to test if the prediction of the network is correct (test dataset).

+## Training a TensorFlow model
+From existing customer data, we will use `Keras` API to train a neural network.

+The code will be provided in `Colab` Notebooks.
+All the required code can be found at <https://github.com/DJCordhose/deep-learning-crash-course-notebooks/blob/master/README.md>.
+`Colab` requires a Google account, and works better in a Chrome browser.

+> Note: Shift + Enter executes the current cell, and brings you to the next one.